kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 []
 ```

 You can add metadata in an AVU format as many as you want.
-You can associate more than one valu to an attribute.
+You can associate more than one value to an attribute.
 Let's add AVUs to the `test.txt` data object:

 ```py
 >>> obj.metadata.add('key1', 'value1', 'unit1')